SoftInstigate/restheart-website/learn/resource-uri.md

 In this case the URI of the document is /doc

-URL encoding
+## URL encoding

 If a resource URL contains one or more RFC 3986 reserved characters, they must be [percent encoded](https://en.wikipedia.org/wiki/Percent-encoding).
 However most of the HTTP client will encode the URL for you, including all the browsers.
-For instance, the URL of the database "`my database"` is actually  `https://whatever.org/my%20database`.
+For instance, the URL of the database `my database` is actually  `https://whatever.org/my%20database`.

 **Special attention must be paid with + (plus sign)**.
 The + sign in the